roc-lang/roc/compiler/gen_dev/README.md

 ## General Process

-The backend is essentially defined as two recursive match statment over the mono ir.
+The backend is essentially defined as two recursive match statement over the mono ir.
 The first pass is used to do simple linear scan lifetime analysis.
 In the future it may be expanded to add a few other quick optimizations.
 The second pass is the actual meat of the backend that generates the byte buffer of output binary.